edgedelta/docs/docs/configuration/outputs-archives.md

 >
 >   * To learn more, review this [document from Microsoft](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).

-Review the following parameters that you can configure in the Edge Delta Admin portal:
+Review the following parameters that you can configure in the Edge Delta App:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |